PearsonIOKI/ioki-social/README.md

 IOKI Social
 ====================

-IOKI Social is CMS application that helps organize life and work in company.
-This application will help workers get information about their work and communicate with others.
+IOKI Social is a CMS application that helps organizing life and work at a company.
+This application will facilitate providing employees with all the necessary information about the company, their work, etc. Furthermore, it will serve as means of internal communication.

 Table of Contents
 -----------------